 What spring replacement actually costs across PA in 2026.
 Real pricing, what affects the number, and how to avoid common scams.

 Most PA homes built after 1995 use torsion springs — a heavy coil mounted on a bar above the door.
-Standard torsion spring pair: $279–$349 at OnPoint.
+Standard torsion spring pair: quoted in person.
 Older homes (pre-1990) often have extension springs — the type that run along the horizontal track sections on either side.
-Extension spring pair: $219–$279.
-If you have extension springs, ask about converting to torsion when you replace — torsion is safer, quieter, and lasts longer.
+Extension spring pair: quoted in person If you have extension springs, ask about converting to torsion when you replace — torsion is safer, quieter, and lasts longer.

-Single torsion spring (one spring spanning the full door width): $189–$249.
-Dual torsion springs (two half-width springs, common on heavier or wider doors): $279–$349.
-Dual is always recommended for 16-foot doors or any door over 200 lbs — a single spring handling that weight has a shorter life and a more dramatic failure when it breaks.
+Single torsion spring (one spring spanning the full door width): quoted in person Dual torsion springs (two half-width springs, common on heavier or wider doors): quoted in person Dual is always recommended for 16-foot doors or any door over 200 lbs — a single spring handling that weight has a shorter life and a more dramatic failure when it breaks.

 OnPoint recommends 25,000-cycle springs as the default for PA homes.
 We stock them on every truck.
 The 10,000-cycle spring is available for budget-constrained situations but we always explain the trade-off.